In this document:

 Once the caching feature is off, go back to your booking calendar and load some time slots by clicking through the booking form.
 This should force the availability algorithm to run instead of relying on the caching system.

-Double-check to see if the missing time slots have re-appeared.
+Double-check to see if the missing time slots have reappeared.
 If they’ve come back, turn the availability cache setting back on.
-If the time slots are still missing, contact our support team, and we’d be happy to take a look.
+If they’re still missing, contact our support team, and we’d be happy to take a look.

 Remember, this is only meant for troubleshooting purposes.
-Only disable the availability caching if you were instructed by our support team.
+Only disable the availability caching if our support team instructed you.

 Test for Yourself!
 Finding the Initial Load Time